Modern day slavery exists.

 Freedom House offers a solution.

 Freedom House opened the first “safe house” of its kind in Northern California, pioneering a model of empowerment and aftercare for human-trafficking survivors that is breaking the chains of slavery.
 Find out more about our programs and services in About Us.
+In the meantime, we would like to share stories of hope from survivor-graduates of the Monarch shelter and aftercare program through this video.

 Learn more about the modern abolitionist movement by visiting these sites: